Embryology & Developmental Malformations

 - Neuronal migration: radial (inside-out cortical layering) and tangential (interneurons from ganglionic eminences) — defects cause lissencephaly, heterotopia, polymicrogyria

-- Chiari malformations: Type I = tonsils >5 mm below foramen magnum; Type II = tonsils + vermis + brainstem herniation, associated with myelomeningocele
+- Chiari malformations: Type I = tonsils >5 mm below foramen magnum; Chiari II = vermis + brainstem + 4th ventricle herniation through foramen magnum (± tonsils); associated with myelomeningocele.
+Vermis/brainstem are defining, not tonsils.

 - Holoprosencephaly = failure of forebrain cleavage; associated with SHH gene mutations, trisomy 13, cyclopia